LiEnby/NoPspEmuDrm/README.md

 Please let us know if you have any issues with this !

 ----
+Manual Install:

+Copy digital PSP/GAME folder to ux0:/pspemu/PSP/GAME

-Currently, VitaShell not support "Promoting" PSP games
+however crrently, VitaShell not support "Promoting" PSP games

 However i have a fork of VitaShell that adds this in: